Arachne/EntityLoader/docs/index.md

 You could argue that parameterToEntity method should only handle timestamps and not other formats.
 This implementation is intentional and the usage will be addressed later.

-If the converter is unable to do the conversion for whatever reason, it's supposed to return NULL.

 ### Configuration